simaple-team/simaple/docs/modules/tutorial/tutorial-en.rst

   - ``weapon_attack_power`` : Total Weapon Attack / Magic Attack (where relevant) value of the weapon used (including flames, stars and scrolling).
   - ``weapon_pure_attack_power`` : Base Weapon Attack / Magic Attack value of the weapon (just the white number on the weapon).

 - The 4th parameter of ``get_builder`` specifies the levels used for the 5th job skills.
-It's troublesome to do this manually, but the ``engine_configuration`` object earlier allows us to conveniently create a default configuration of all skills at Level 30.
+It's troublesome to do this manually, but the ``skill_profile`` object earlier allows us to conveniently create a default configuration of all skills at Level 30.
-- Similarly, the 5th parameter specifies the levels of Enhancement Cores. ``engine_configuration.get_filled_v_improvements(60)`` specifies an assumption that all skills are enhanced to level 60.
+- Similarly, the 5th parameter specifies the levels of Enhancement Cores. ``skill_profile.get_filled_v_improvements(60)`` specifies an assumption that all skills are enhanced to level 60.
 - ``combat_orders_level`` is the level of Combat Orders used (1 = Decent, 2 = Paladin), and ``passive_skill_level`` is either 0 or 1 depending on whether the "+1 Levels to Passive Skills" Legendary Ability line is used.

 With all the information provided, ``get_builder`` returns a ``Builder`` object which, in the above code, is referenced as ``engine``.